Fire & Explosion Investigations,

 Site Investigations

-CSE has a complement of licensed, Certified Fire and Explosion Investigators (CFEI) and Professional Engineers (PE) on staff with experience in residential, commercial, and industrial fire origin and cause investigation.
-As members of the NFPA 921 committee and various other code making entities, CSE's investigation staff is well-versed in the use of proper methodology and fundamental scientific principles when conducting their investigations.
+CSE has a complement of Certified Fire and Explosion Investigators (CFEI) and licensed Professional Engineers (PE) on staff with experience in residential, commercial, and industrial fire origin, cause, and responsibility investigation.
+CSE's investigation staff is well-versed in the use of proper methodology and fundamental scientific principles in accordance with NFPA 921 when conducting their investigations.
 CSE is equipped with state-of-the-art photography, videography and measurement equipment for scene documentation and has working relationships with public officials and private investigation firms throughout the country.
+Throughout the entire duration of the investigation and analyses process, CSE staff continually communicates its findings with its clients so they understand the technical and scientific details of the incident.

 Fire Hazard & Code Analysis